Martha’s Vineyard film Festival is Back:

 The Martha’s Vineyard Film Festival is active year-round, putting on community events, educational programs, and showing films with the goal of sparking discussion, debate, and action.
-The annual festival will be held this year May 18-22, 2022 at it’s new home in the Grange Hall of West Tisbury.
-The festival has been moved to May, later in the spring at the advice of medical professionals in regards to the Covid pandemic.
+The annual festival will be held this year March 20-24, 2024 at it’s new home in the Grange Hall of West Tisbury.

 Past years have featured traditional film festival events filled with screenings of documentaries and other thought-provoking films followed by discussions with filmmakers or the subjects of the films.
 The MVFF generally puts on a three-day event in March followed by a Summer Film Series in addition to other educational programming.